rfinnie/vanityhash/vanityhash.md

 If a match is found, the original input data plus the extra data (in byte form) are outputted, and searching ends after the first successful match.
 If no matches are found, the original data only is outputted.

+A special "hex fragment" keyword of "benchmark" turns on standardized benchmark test options, and runs for 60 seconds.

 # OPTIONS

 -b *bits*, --bits=*bits*